Block-Tackle/public-docs/serverless-arch.md

 **Replace UDP-based Unity Netcode with a TCP-based persistent connection.** UDP, being a connectionless protocol, will not work for us because we need a game client to stay connected to a single game server process for the duration of the game session.
 If we stick with UDP, every player action will result in a UDP packet being sent to any available container.
-This is not compatible with the proposed Redis pubsub-based inter-process communication model.
+This is not compatible with Redis pubsub-based inter-process communication.

 Possible solutions: